banh1996/E2ESDK/README.md

     $ cargo build --target x86_64-linux-android
 	$ cargo rustc --crate-type=cdylib
 	```
 Note: Because cargo currently doesn't support build multiple architect at the same time, so "cargo test" cannot work in case --crate-type=cdylib since the tests cannot link to cdylib (only supported lib, rlib).
-So add crate-type = ["cdylib"] or whatever you want to cross-compile as your will.
+So add crate-type = ["cdylib"] or crate-type = ["dylib"] whatever you want to cross-compile as your will.

 ## Run & Test
 1. Clone this repo to local and cd to the cloned repo.